 For the 2018 season, Ms. Kim served as the chorus master of The Mannes Opera, and as Programs Assistant and Collaborative Piano and Ensemble coach for both Classic Lyric Arts programs.

 She has interned at the Ruban Vert Théâtre in Aix-en-Provence, where she assisted in rehearsals for Correspondance pour Berlin, Inconnu a cette addresse and Les précieuses ridicules.
 She has translated biographies and poem settings for the Cincinnati Symphony Orchestra, L'Associazione Daltro Canto, and the University of Louisville New Music Festival.
 Maria has done dramaturgy work in the May Studio Theatre productions of Anatomy of Gray,The Seagull and Crimes of the Heart.
-She also taught acting and improvisation classes for children K-12 with the Market House Theatre in Paducah, KY.
+She also taught acting and improvisation classes with the award-winning Market House Theatre.

 Social media content developer

 Eliz enrolled in the Inter-American University in San German, Puerto Rico where she gained a Bachelor’s degree in Music Education and Voice.
 While there, Elizabeth participated in different Jazz and Latin ensembles.